Visyond/website-hugo/site/content/faq/faq-page-title.md

   - faqSectionContent:
       - answersList:
           - answer: >-
-              **Visyond is a collaborative workspace** for your spreadsheets and scenarios that connects them to automated analysis tools and real-time interactive dashboards that use the spreadsheet as a calculation engine.
+              **Visyond is a cloud collaborative workspace** that connects your spreadsheets and scenarios to automated ‘what-if’ analysis tools and real-time interactive dashboards, using the spreadsheet as a calculation engine.
         faqSectionSubTitle: You don’t need many tools to get the job done
       - answersList:
           - answer: >-